MerlinMason/precursive/site/content/pages/_12.untitled-1/index.md

   -
     type: paragraph
     text: |
+      # This is same way the blog works

       Markdown is a text-to-HTML markup syntax for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format that is converted to structurally valid HTML.

       ## Headers